programarivm/fuzzy-matching-cypher/README.md

 Via composer:

-    $ composer require programarivm/fuzzy-matching-encrypted
+    $ composer require programarivm/fuzzy-matching-cypher

-### Generate the Fuzzy Matching Secret
+### Generate the Secret

-A `Crypt` object is responsible for generating the `.fuzzy-matching-secret` -- a serialized object, arguably something similar to an encryption key -- which then is required to perform the string comparisons through a `Match` object.
+A `Crypt` object is responsible for generating the `.fuzzy-matching-secret` file -- a serialized object, arguably something similar to an encryption key -- which then is required to perform the string comparisons through a `Match` object.

 ```php
 <?php